MonteTW/bcit-linux-assignment3/README.md

 - `-s /usr/bin/nologin` is a non-login user
 - `-m -d /var/lib/webgen` is making a home directory at the path of `/var/lib/webgen`

-The reason why we are creating a system user with nologin shell to contain the script and files for the server is for security reasons:
+>The reason why we are creating a system user with `nologin` shell to contain the script and files for the server is for security reasons:
+>
-1. Setting the user with nologin shell to make sure that no interactive login is allowed, so that it's more difficult for hackers to make damages by brute forcing into the account
+>1.
+Setting the user with nologin shell to make sure that no interactive login is allowed, so that it's more difficult for hackers to make damages by brute forcing into the account
-2. Isolating the system running from regular users can prevent accidental adjustments breaking the system or the `nginx`
+>2.
+Isolating the system running from regular users can prevent accidental adjustments breaking the system or the `nginx`

 ## Step 2: Create Certain Directories
 Use `mkdir` to create the directories `bin` and `HTML` inside `/var/lib/webgen` to make the tree as below: